chef/go-chef-cli/README.md

-# go-knife
+# go-chef-cli
-A Go package to have similar functionality like chef knife or we can say chef knife go version
+A Go package to have supermarket functionality
 ### Installation

 Install the package using